BlackScorp/guestbook/article.md

-#once upon a time...
+#Once upon a time...

-there was a developer, he had to realize a nice clean greenfield project with any framework he like.
+...there was a young developer who was tasked with a nice, clean greenfield project using any framework he liked.

-He had no idea which PHP Frameworks were outside there and after a small research he decide to use Kohana 3.2 because at this time this was the only one framework which the developer could understand and use.
+He had no idea which PHP frameworks were out there, but after a bit of research he decided to use Kohana 3.2 because at the time, it was the only framework which the developer could easily understand and use.

-after 9 months of developing the project was born and launched. the developer realized that a new version of the Kohana framework was released, it was a minor release.
+After 9 months of developing, the project was born and launched.
+However, the developer realized that there was a new version of the Kohana framework - it was a minor release.

-one small simple update to Kohana 3.3 and the entire project was broken, he reverted the framework update.
+With just one small simple update to Kohana 3.3 the entire project was broken... so he reverted back to before the framework update.

-after doing view more researches the developer realized that this problems have every framework, there are tons of blog posts, articles etc outside on the internet about upgraiding current code base of framework x to newer version(eg Zend 1 to Zend 2, Symfony 1 to Symfony 2 and so on)
+After some more research, the developer realized that this problem is endemic to every framework - there are tons of blog posts, articles, etc. all over the internet about upgrading the current code base of framework X to the newer version (e.g. Zend 1 to Zend 2, Symfony 1 to Symfony 2 and so on...).

-Conclusion of this, frameworks are nice and you can speed up initial development, but on the other hand you either stuck to a version or to the framework and have to maintain this project while other frameworks offer much cooler features in the meantime.

-Also many companies using their custom in house created framework(for what ever reason)
+The moral of the story?
+Frameworks are nice - you can speed up initial development - but you may be stuck to a particular version or framework and have to maintain a particular project while meanwhile other frameworks start offering much cooler features.
+Additionally, many companies are using their own in-house framework (for various reasons).

 #Clean Code Architecture

-How can you develop a software which is independant of the framework and at same time using features from a framework?
+How can you develop software which is independent of the framework and at the same time uses features from that framework?

-[Robert C Marin](http://en.wikipedia.org/wiki/Robert_Cecil_Martin) presented a solution "Clean Code Architecture" [![Clean Code Architecture](http://blog.8thlight.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)
+[Robert C Marin](http://en.wikipedia.org/wiki/Robert_Cecil_Martin) presented a solution - "Clean Code Architecture":
+[![Clean Code Architecture](http://blog.8thlight.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)

-The goals and idea behind it looks very nice but hard to understand in the first time there are many interpretations about it on the internet.
-In my oppinion this picture just explains the whole idea but not the details, however the details are better explained with following picture
+The goals and ideas behind it look very nice but it's a bit hard to understand at first look, and there are many interpretations around the internet.
+In my opinion, this picture just explains the general concept but not the details - which I believe are better explained with following picture:

 ![](https://raw.githubusercontent.com/BlackScorp/guestbook/master/cleancode.png)

-I tryed to realize it in the easist way i could understand.
+I have tried to formulate it as I have understood it in the simplest way.

 #Design Pattern
-First of all forget about all design pattern, the design pattern are realized by the framework, only few of them are used in the clean code architecture.
+First of all, forget all about the design pattern - the design pattern is realized by the framework - only few of them are used in the clean code architecture.

-In all my projects i realized with the clean code architecture i used mostly [Command Design Pattern](http://en.wikipedia.org/wiki/Command_pattern) and [Repository Design Pattern](http://www.sitepoint.com/repository-design-pattern-demystified/)
+In all of my projects created with the clean code architecture, I mostly used [Command Design Pattern](http://en.wikipedia.org/wiki/Command_pattern) and [Repository Design Pattern](http://www.sitepoint.com/repository-design-pattern-demystified/).

 ##Repository Design Pattern

-a small note, many developers argued against it, because they never had to switch the database and the realization of this pattern would just take more time.
+A small note: many developers have argued against it because they've never had to switch databases and the implementation of this pattern would just take more time.

-yes they are right, it is rarely that you have to change the database, however, a Repository is a container of data(or Datasource), which means, it could be also the Filesystem, an API even LDAP is a repository.
-While i had not to switch the Databases in my Projects still i had to add additional resources for data(Login via LDAP and/or Facebook API), display Profilepictures from Filesystem or gravatar API and so on.
+Yes, they are right in a way - it is rare that you have to change the database; however, a repository is a container of data (or data source), which means that it could also be the file system, an API... even LDAP is a repository.
+While I didn't have to switch the databases in my projects, I still had to add additional resources for the data (login via LDAP and/or Facebook API), display profile pictures from file system or Gravatar API and so on.

-Just want to say, Database is NOT the one and only datasource for an application
+I'd also like to add - the database is NOT the one and only DataSource for an application.

 #PHP

-So how to realized Clean Code Architecture in PHP?
-There are view small Rules.
+So, how do you realize Clean Code Architecture in PHP?
+There are a few small rules.

-1. Every action on your website is realized by a Command Pattern(even simple CRUD action, you never know if you have to add additional logic later)
+1. Every action on your website is realized by a Command Pattern (even simple CRUD actions -  you never know if you will need to add additional logic later)
 2. Every action has its own Request and Response class
-3. All dependencies are injected and contains an interface, dont inject concrete classes
+3. All dependencies are injected and contain an interface - don't inject concrete classes

-Personally i changed some definitions in my code to make it more understandable for developers.
+Personally, I've changed some definitions in my code to make it more understandable for developers.

 #Example

-Lets start with a small example.
-Lets say we have to create a guestbook we would have 2 Features
+Let's start with a small example.
+Say we have to create a guestbook - we would have two features:

 1. Create new entry
 2. List entries

-Lets begin with the feature Create new Entry.
-Our Test Method:
+Let's begin with the feature 'Create new entry'.
+Our test method is as follows:

 ```php
 <?php